Dorothy Levitt: 1905

 In February Levitt established the record for the "longest drive achieved by a lady driver".
 She drove an 8-horse-power De Dion-Bouton from London to Liverpool and back in two days, without the aid of a mechanic but accompanied by an official observer, her pet Pomeranian dog Dodo, plus a revolver.
-On 29 March 1905 she departed from the De-Dion showroom in Great Marlborough Street London at 07:00, reached Coventry at 11:36 94 mi, and arrived at the Adelphi Hotel in Liverpool at 18:10, having completed the 205 mi in a little over 11 hours.
+On 29 March 1905 she departed from the De-Dion showroom in Great Marlborough Street London at 07:00, reached Coventry at 11:36 94 mi, and arrived at the Adelphi Hotel in Liverpool (the home of her maternal grandmother) at 18:10, having completed the 205 mi in a little over 11 hours.
 The following day she completed the return journey.
-(Note: Liverpool was the home of her maternal grandmother.)
 Her diary records that February 1905 – Did Liverpool and back to London in two days, averaging a level 20 miles per hour throughout for the entire 411 miles.

 In May she won a Non-stop Certificate at the Scottish Trials driving her eight horse-power De Dion.
 In her diary she noted that these trials "Ran over very rough and hilly roads in the Highlands."

 In July Levitt set her first Ladies World Speed record when competing at the inaugural Brighton Speed Trials, in which she drove an 80 hp Napier at a speed of 79.75 miles per hour.
 She won her class, the Brighton Sweepstakes and the Autocar Challenge Trophy.
 Her diary records that she "Beat a great many professional drivers ....
 Drove at rate of 77.75 miles in Daily Mail Cup."

 She also drove a 100 hp (74.6 kW) development of the Napier K5 at the Blackpool Speed Trials.

 Her success and skills meant that she was offered a works drive in a French Mors in the inaugural RAC Tourist Trophy Race on the Isle of Man, but she was prohibited from accepting by Selwyn Edge, to protect the reputation of his Napier marque.
 Ironically the 208 mi 1905 event was won by Mr. J. S. Napier in his Arrol Johnson car, ahead of 40 competitors.